gi82/dendrimer-sim-package/README.md

 Compile using the -std=c99 options

 - cd to the src/ directory
 - type make [option] where option: single, inter, anneal, widom, umbrella, eff.
-The resulting executables (single, inter, anneal, widom, umbrella, umbrellabias, eff) k will be installed in the run directory
+The resulting executables (single, inter, anneal, widom, umbrella, umbrellabias, eff) will be generated in the run directory

 The chemical bonds between monomers of a single dendimers were modeled via the finite extensible nonlinear elastic (FENE) potential defined as